-In many cases, the outcome of a DUI charge will depend on the evidence against you, whether or not your rights were violated, your past conviction history, as well as the type of attorney who you work with.
-Those who choose to work with.
+In many cases, the outcome of a DUI charge in Orlando, FL, will depend on the evidence against you, whether or not your rights were violated, your past DUI conviction history, as well as the criminal defense attorney you may choose to work with.

-At Parikh Law, we are focused on fighting for the absolute best outcomes for our clients.
+At Parikh Law, we fight for the best outcomes for our clients.
 We understand that you have rights, and we intend on advocating for them at every step of the process.

 DUI Statistics in Florida

 In recent years, Florida has ranked as the second-worst in the United States for annual DUI-related deaths.
 This is bad news for the Sunshine State as the most recent data suggests there are more than 800 DUI-related fatalities and 32,000 DUI-related arrests annually.

 Though the total number of DUIs is steadily decreasing, these accidents impact far too many people and families.